 Punta San Jose, also known locally as Lighthouse, is a dependable surfing spot in North Baja.
 While it’s not the absolute best surf spot in all of Baja Mexico, it is very consistent and there are almost always waves breaking on any day of the year.
 It’s a good “safety” spot for your Baja surfing trip.

 Punta San Jose is an exposed beach and reef break.
 The waves come in at head high (five feet) or just under almost every day of the year.
 If you head to Punta San Jose on a big day in the winter, the waves can sometimes reach double overhead high (ten feet).
-The waves come in from both the right-hand and left-hand side and are almost always very hard, fast, and powerful.
+The waves come in from both the right-hand and left-hand sides and are almost always very hard, fast, and powerful.
 They can sometimes become choppy and beat, but this only serves to further the challenge for the experienced surfer.

 The beach at Punta San Jose is very popular with the San Diego crowd since it is such a short drive from the border.
 It is best to avoid the holidays and the weekends andsurf here during a slow weekday.
 Beachgoers tend to gather near the lighthouse, so if you do come upon a crowd, try heading down to one of the far ends of the beach.
 The waves are a little smaller, but you can ride them for just as long (and without worrying about running into any swimmers).